QilinGu/udacity_ml/projects/capstone/README.md

 ### Benchmark

-We want to ensure that our algorithm is doing better than random chance, using a repeatable test.
+We want to ensure that our algorithm is doing better than random chance.
 We seed all the random generators to 0, then evaluate the agent by playing 1000 consecutive games.
 The score of a game is defined by the number of frames before a crash occurs, at which point a game ends.
 The car recovers like a cat